bitbackofen/Rss-Atom-Feed-Integration-for-Mattermost/README.md

     - `nano settings.py`
     Save your changes (F2) and exit nano (CRTL-X)
  7. Test the server:
-    - `python feedfetcher.py start`
+    - `python ./feedfetcher.py start`
-    You should see your feeds scrolling up.
+    You should see your feeds scrolling through.
 Check your configured Mattermost channel for the new feeds.
     If everything works fine:
  8. Start feedfetcher as daemon:
     - `crontab -e`
     - Scroll down an add 1 line:
-    - `@reboot  python /path-to-mattermost_integration_rss/feedfetcher.py start
+    - `@reboot  python /path-to-mattermost_integration_rss/feedfetcher.py start`